 Recently Thierry and Adrian joned the crew with good ideas and time to test the software

-This image shows an older PCB version.
+This image shows the latest PCB version.
 We now use more SMD parts, quieter switches and Teeny4.1 board.

 - 2.8inch color display that shows a live spectrogram and low,peak and high frequencies.

 - Time-expansion, Heterodyne, Auto-Heterodyne and Frequency division listening modes. (on headphones)

 - Recording up to 384kHz sample rate to micro SD card. (maximum supported size 32Gb, Class10 or better required)

 - Playback on slow speed (1/5 to 1/20 ratio) or full speed (full speed only works up to 281kHz sample rate)